droner69/MavicPro/Command List and Parameters/README.md

-DJI Mavic Pro Commands and Parameters
+DJI Mavic Pro Commands and Parameters for 0.400 and 0.700